LiamDawe/steamdeck_spamblock/README.md

 # Contributing

-To have a site accepted in a pull request, please list examples of their spamminess.
+* To have a site accepted in a pull request, please list examples of their spamminess.
+* Please add the site to the PLAIN_LIST as well in your PR.

 # What Search Engines Are Accepted?